clean-code-craft-tcq-1/current-ranges-c-Harshitha0306/README.md

 - Passing Test cases
 1.Testcase to check validity of the input Current readings.
-This covers NULL input 2.Testcase to calculate total number of readings in given range
+This covers NULL input 2.Testcase to calculate total number of readings in given range.

 - Failing Test cases
-1.Testcase to calculate total number of Continuous readings in given range Our current program cannot detect defined continous readings in a give range.
+1.Testcase to calculate total number of Continuous readings in given range

+Our current program cannot detect continous readings (eg:when the difference between current and next reading is <=1)in a given range.
 Hence test case fail